Gladswood House: 1937 - 1988

 Following Brunton's death the property was transferred to his sons John Moffitt Brunton and Thomas Gladswood Brunton who in turn sold it to the Rose Bay builder Frederick Louis Perini, the transfer recorded in February 1939.
 Photographs dating c.1939 indicate that the dwelling still retained its northerly aspect over the bay.

 Perini commissioned the architect JA Dobson to convert the residence and provide a substantial western addition for "multiple occupancy" use; Council approved plans for these works date from February 1938.
 The limited material available suggests that this may have been a major and sizeable contract for Dobson whose background was principally involved in civil engineering works.
 Following his commencement in practice in Australia in 1921, he appears to have been involved in domestic work of a modest nature.

-In 1939 Perini leased the building for a period of twelve years to Gwendoline Jean Von Tidermann, who operated the building as a "Guest House'.
+In 1939 Perini leased the building for a period of twelve years to Gwendoline Jean von Tiedemann, who operated the building as a "Guest House'.
 In 1951 the property was sold to a company trading as "Gladswood Freehold" who leased the building for a "Guest House" to Ray William Stafford and Hannah Maria Stafford.
 The building changed ownership a number of times but largely remained as a "Guest House/Private Hotel" until 1988. c.
 1990, Ian Joye's Coronet Investments develop a "European-inspired" block of three three bedroom, two-level apartments behind (west of) Gladswood House.
 The building has been recently been tastefully restored.